Mansa6k/Path/README.md

 # challenge5
-Fintech consultation for a large credit union; to help benefit local commuinties they serve.
+A financial consulting project is proposed for a large credit union aimed at supporting the local communities they serve.
+The project includes the development of two financial analysis tools within a single Jupyter notebook.

-Requirements: Create two financial analysis tools by using a single Jupyter notebook:
+Tool 1: Financial Planner for Emergencies

-Part 1: A financial planner for emergencies.
-The members will be able to use this tool to visualize their current savings.
-The members can then determine if they have enough reserves for an emergency fund.
+This tool allows members to visualize their current savings and assess if they have enough reserves for unexpected events.

-Part 2: A financial planner for retirement.
-This tool will forecast the performance of their retirement portfolio in 30 years.
-To do this, the tool will make an Alpaca API call via the Alpaca SDK to get historical price data for use in Monte Carlo simulations.
+Tool 2: Financial Planner for Retirement

-You’ll use the information from the Monte Carlo simulation to answer questions about the portfolio to provide investment advice.
+This tool uses historical price data obtained through the Alpaca API and the Alpaca SDK to conduct Monte Carlo simulations and forecast the performance of members' retirement portfolios in 30 years.
+The simulation results will be used to provide investment advice and answer any questions regarding the portfolio.

 ## Technologies